brunobenchimol/terraform-ansible-iac/vsphere-rhel8-cloudinit/README.md

 [Cloud-Init Examples](https://cloudinit.readthedocs.io/en/latest/topics/examples.html)
 [Ansible User Guide](https://docs.ansible.com/ansible/latest/user_guide/index.html)

 2. **RHEL 8.4 Cloud-init version is outdated**
 We need [cloud-init-vmware-guestinfo](https://github.com/vmware-archive/cloud-init-vmware-guestinfo) deprecated plugin becase of RHEL 8.4 provides cloud-init version 20.3 and we need a newer version 21.3 to read extra_config (VMX Advanced Options).
-You must execute "template preperation before" running Terraform
+You must execute "template preperation before" running Terraform.

-3. **vSphere Provider and Content Library Item does not have a firmware type** Follow/Watch discussion on [GitHub Issue#1496](https://github.com/hashicorp/terraform-provider-vsphere/issues/1496)
+3. **vSphere Provider and Content Library Item does not have a firmware type**
+Follow/Watch discussion on [GitHub Issue#1496](https://github.com/hashicorp/terraform-provider-vsphere/issues/1496)
 `Quick Fix`: Set firmware to 'efi' or 'bios' depending on your template/installation.
 Default is 'bios'.

 4. **RHN Register Support Cloud-Init**
 It will expose your RHN credentials in clear-text.
 We favor using ansible to subscribe to RHN as its easier to protect/not expose your password.
 Because of that we must have python installed on VM template. `Default` to *ansible*.
 Set Terraform Variable `force_rhn_enable_cloud_init` to **true** if you want to use cloud-init userdata instead of ansible.